curityio/istio-demo-installation/README.md

 ```

 Call the Curity Identity Server with an internal OAuth request that uses mutual TLS.\
-Note that the microservices uses plain HTTP URLs:
+Note that the microservice uses only a plain HTTP URL:

 ```bash
 kubectl -n applications exec $SERVICE_POD -- \